 - Cap rate report for a prospective buyer of a small shopping center;

 - Study of newly published local market data from the Chamber of Commerce;

 - Visit hot commercial properties to see what differentiates them from others.

 As you can see, this list has activities that never come up for a residential real estate agent.
 There is a higher level of analytical activity for the typical commercial real estate professional.
 The rewards can be worth the effort required, but you should thoroughly compare your desires and abilities to the requirements for commercial real estate brokerages.

 Big Commissions, But Fewer of Them

-I'm not going to insult you with a 3% commission example on a $10,000,000 property, as one of the first things all agents learn is to calculate their take from a deal.
+One of the first things all agents learn is to calculate their take from a deal.
 The trade-off is that it can take many months to a year or more to take a commercial property deal from initial interest to the closing table.
 They are also due diligence intensive, so you can't make up for that time factor by doing more deals at the same time.
 You're limited, at least if you do a good job, to how many deals you can be working at the same time.

 Don't Be a Guppy in a Shark Tank

 You may be a shining star in the residential market, doing lots of deals and rolling through closings at a rapid pace.
-However, you need to understand that a major portion of your sphere of influence database will no longer be delivering business if you switch to commercial.
+However, you need to understand that a significant portion of your sphere of influence database will no longer be delivering business if you switch to commercial.
 You're starting over in a way with building the contacts and prospects that generate commercial deals.